-The main contribution of this paper consists in establishing oracle inequalities for the ERM when the data is dependent and heavy-tailed.
+The main contribution of this paper consists in establishing oracle inequalities for the ERM when the data are dependent and heavy-tailed.
 Our analysis covers both the cases of identically and heterogeneously distributed observations (using the jargon of \citet{White:2001}).
 In particular, our main results establish that the ERM achieves the optimal rate of linear aggregation (up to a $\log(T)$ factor) in a dependent data setting.
 Our analysis highlights a trade-off between the dependence and moment properties of the data on the one hand, and the number of predictors on the other.
-In particular we show that the higher the dependence and the lower the number of moments of the data, the lower the maximum rate of growth of the number of predictors.
+In particular we show that the higher the dependence and the lower the number of moments of the data, the lower the maximum rate of growth allowed for the number of predictors.
 We emphasize that our analysis is nonparametric, in the sense that the relationship between the regressand and the regressors is assumed to be unknown.
-Lastly, we remark that performance bound we recover depends in a transparent way on constants that are straightforward to interpret.
+Lastly, we remark that the performance bound we recover depends transparently on constants that are straightforward to interpret.

-Three remarks are in order before we proceed.
-First, this paper has a number of connections with the nonparametric literature and, in particular, with nonparametric series methods \citep{Stone:1985,Andrews:1991,Newey:1997,Chen:2006}.
-In this paper we assume that the relation between the prediction target $Y_t$ and the predictors ${X_{1\,t},\ldots,X_{p\,t}}$ is unknown, which is a typical assumption in this literature.
-However, rather than estimating the conditional expectation of the prediction target given the predictors, the focus here is on the estimation of the optimal linear prediction rule.
-We also note that the connection to the nonparametric literature is deeper in the sense that we rely on some of the arguments used to establish uniform consistency of nonparametric estimators for dependent data \citep{Hansen:2008,Kristensen:2009} in our theoretical analysis.